cocos/cocos-docs/en/editor/publish/publish-oppo-mini-game.md

 Subpackage **rpk** can be used according to your needs.

-Subpackage loading, that is, splitting the game content into several packages according to certain rules, only downloading the necessary packages when starting up for the first time.
-This necessary package is called **main package**, and the developer can trigger in the main package to download other sub-packages, which can effectively reduce the time spent on the first boot.
+Subpackage loading, which is, splitting the game content into several packages according to certain rules, only downloading the necessary packages when starting up for the first time.
+This necessary package is called **main package**, The developer can trigger in the main package to download other sub-packages, which can effectively reduce the time spent on the first boot.

-To use this function, you need to set [Bundle Configuration](subpackage.md) in **Cocos Creator**, and the package will be automatically subpackaged when the setting is completed.
+To use this function, set the [Bundle Configuration](subpackage.md) in **Cocos Creator**, and the package will be automatically subpackaged when the setting is completed.

 After the build is complete, the subpackage directory is in the `dist` directory.
 In this case, you need to create a new `subPkg` directory in the `sdcard` directory of the OPPO phone, and then copy the **.rpk** file in the `dist` directory to the `subPkg` directory.